 College is a time of change, transition and growth.
 At times, students find it useful to seek the assistance of a caring professional.
-Our staff of licensed mental health counselors is trained to help you discover ways to cope more effectively with problems in day-to-day living.
+Our counselors are trained to help you discover ways to cope more effectively with problems in day-to-day living.
 Students are welcome to call and make an appointment with a counselor when they feel they need help in resolving a personal problem, want to explore personal growth issues or need additional support.

 Is counseling effective?

 Yes, counseling has been shown to help people make positive changes in their lives.
-Approximately 75? of people who bigin counseling fell some improvemnt.
+Approximately 75% of people who begin counseling felt some improvement.
 And, 80% of people who engage in counseling do better than those who do not receive counseling at all.

 It can be difficult to open up to a counselor but your counselor will be more effective in helping you address your concerns if you are open and honest with them.
 At the same time, it’s important to take your time and share at a pace that feels safe to you.
 Counseling works best if you find a good balance between taking the time to build trust with your counselor and taking the risk of sharing what you’re experiencing.

-For myths vs. realities of psychotherapy, please click here to go to the American Psychology Association’s website.
+For myths vs. realities of psychotherapy, check out this information on the American Psychology Association’s (APA) website.